myarotskaya/architecture-center/docs/data/scenarios/real-time-processing.md

 # Real time processing

 Real time processing deals with streams of data that are captured in real-time and processed with minimal latency to generate real-time (or near-real-time) reports or automated responses.
 For example, a real-time traffic monitoring solution might use sensor data to detect high traffic volumes.
-This data could be used to dynamically update a map to indicate congestion, or automatically initiate high-occupancy lanes or other traffic management systems.
+This data could be used to dynamically update a map to show congestion, or automatically initiate high-occupancy lanes or other traffic management systems.

 ![](./images/real-time-pipeline.png)